-Moore, a Democrat, was the representative for Texas's 8th congressional district from 1891 to 1893.
+Moore was the representative for Texas’s 8th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1887 to Mar 1893, Moore missed 440 of 1,211 roll call votes, which is 36.3%.
 This is on par with the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.